 There are 56 smaller trees surrounding the big one, dedicated to each state and territory and displaying themed ornaments.
 There is also a Santa's workshop, open at various times during the holiday season, as well as performances from musical groups.
 The official schedule will be released after the tree lighting: www.thenationaltree.org.

-THE 2021 CEREMONY WILL BE VIRTUAL BUT YOU CAN VISIT THE TREE ALL DECEMBER ON OUR HOLIDAY LIGHTS TOUR!
+THE 2022 CEREMONY WILL ON NOVEMBER 30, 2022 BY LOTTERY BUT YOU CAN VISIT THE TREE ALL DECEMBER ON OUR HOLIDAY LIGHTS TOUR!

 Visit the National Christmas Tree and Lighting Ceremony: